Nechols87/CLI-RPN-Calculator/README.md

 Context
 -----------------

-We're building this command-line calculator for people who are comfortable with UNIX-like CLI utilities.
+I built a command-line calculator for people who are comfortable with UNIX-like CLI utilities.
-We are starting with the basic 4 operators now but will want to eventually implement other operators and an alternate interface (such as WebSocket, file, or TCP socket).
+I've started with the basic 4 operators now but will want to eventually implement other operators and an alternate interface (such as WebSocket, file, or TCP socket).
-There's no need to implement these, but design with these future changes in mind.

 Specifications
 -----------------

-1. The calculator should use standard input and standard output
-2. It should implement the four standard arithmetic operators
-3. The calculator should handle errors and recover gracefully
-4. The calculator should exit when it receives a `q` command or an end of input indicator (EOF / Ctrl+D)
+The calculator should has standard input and standard output It implement the arithmetic operators '+', '-', '*', and '/' The calculator handles errors and recover gracefully The calculator should exit when it receives a `q` command or an end of input indicator (EOF / Ctrl+D) There is a password to access the calculator.
+The password is 'takehome' I used a recersive function to keep continuous functionality from the calculator until the person exits out.
+If someone wants clear their current equation and start over they can enter 'clear' and it will provide a clean start

 ## Installation